bitcoin/bitcoin/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `bitcreditd` for your own use.

-bitcreditd/bitcredit-cli binaries are not included in the Bitcredit-Qt.app bundle.
+bitcreditd/bitcredit-cli binaries are not included in the Credits-Qt.app bundle.

-If you are building `bitcreditd` or `Bitcredit-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `bitcreditd` or `Credits-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: